Jasper040/hello-world/README.md

 # hello-world
 tutorial
-I'm 16 years old and I'm hoping to make a program to make music.
+I'm 16 years old and I'm hoping to write a program to make music.